johnbaguinaga/Clustering_for_Healthcare/README.md

 ### Conclusions

+* Our final output seems to have the majority of patients fall into one of two clusters (Figure 5).
+Since we used PCA to plot our results, its difficult to properly interpret the differences between the clusters.
+In spite of this, there are two easily distinguishable clusters each with what seems to be their own sub-group, making it seem as if each large bundle is composed of two similar yet distinct clusters.

 * Given that our Silhouette score was relatively low, there is still room for improvement to tweak the algorithm and/or the data preprocessing.
 There is also more to be potentially discovered, given that we didn't use the entire data set.

 * Although our algorithm yielded a interpretable result, the *entire* set of data was not able to be run due to computational issues.
 This may require other methods/tools if deciding to continue with this algorithm in particular or it is also feasible to switch to another technique if computational tools aren't readily available.